 A new medical device has been designed, which mimics being a human to test the safety of emergency hospital equipment.

-The PatSim200 is manufactured by company Rigel Medical, and has been designed by the company’s principal systems engineer David Fitzgerald, alongside Mark Beckwith, industrial designer and tutor at Teesside University.
+The PatSim200 is manufactured by company Rigel Medical, and has been designed by the company’s principal systems engineer David Fitzgerald, alongside Mark Beckwith, industrial designer and senior lecturer at Teesside University.

 Mimics heart rate and body temperature